craterdog/go-code-generation/README.md

 ### Overview
-This project provides template-based code generation capabilities that allow the generation of a Go module containing a `grammar` package defining a parser, validator and formatter for a specified `Syntax.cdsn` file.
+This project provides template-based code generation capabilities that allow the generation of a Go module containing a `grammar` package defining a parser, validator and formatter for a specified `syntax.cdsn` file.
 An `ast` package containing a class for each node in the corresponding _abstract syntax tree_ is also generated.